-The Irish government introduced a National Minimum Wage (NMW) in April 2000 as part of a policy to tackle exclusion, marginalisation, and poverty.
-The NMW is the lowest average hourly rate that employers are permitted to pay employees.
+The Irish government introduced the National Minimum Wage Act 2000 as part of a policy to tackle exclusion, marginalisation, and poverty.
+The National Minimum Wage in Ireland is the lowest average hourly rate that employers are permitted to pay employees.

 Exceptions to the requirement to pay NMW

 First of all, you need to confirm that the statutory duty to pay the NMW applies to the particular employment you offer.

-While all employees including full-time, part-time, temporary or casual employees are entitled to be paid NMW, you will not be obliged to pay the NMW to:
+While all employees including full-time, part-time, temporary or casual employees are entitled to be paid NMW, you will not be obliged to pay the Irish National Minimum Wage to:

 - Persons who are close relatives of the employer, in other words, a spouse, civil partner, father, mother, grandfather, grandmother, step-father, step-mother, son, daughter, stepson, stepdaughter, grandson, granddaughter, brother, sister, half-brother or half-sister of the employer.